spikying/chptr/README.md

           AtNumbering will be determined by the presence or absence of @ sign.

 OPTIONS
-  -N, --notify      show a notification box when build is completed.
+  -N, --notify      show a notification box when command is completed.
   -a, --atnumbered  Add an @numbered chapter
   -c, --compact     Compact chapter numbers at the same time -h, --help        show CLI help